ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 If the subscriber's thread already has a [+currentScheduler][RACScheduler], scheduling takes place immediately; otherwise, scheduling occurs as soon as possible on a background scheduler.
+Note that the main thread is always associated with the [+mainThreadScheduler][RACScheduler], so subscription will always be immediate there.

 See the documentation for [-subscribe:][RACSignal] for more information.

 ### Errors are propagated immediately